 MariaDB [(none)]> USE powerdns;

-Create a table to locate the power DNS domains
+Create a table to store the DNS domains:

 MariaDB [(none)]> CREATE TABLE domains (id INT auto_increment,name VARCHAR(255) NOT NULL,master VARCHAR(128) DEFAULT NULL,last_check INT DEFAULT NULL,type VARCHAR(6) NOT NULL,notified_serial INT DEFAULT NULL,account VARCHAR(40) DEFAULT NULL,primary key (id) );

-Create a table to locate the power DNS records
+Create a table to store the DNS records:

 MariaDB [(none)]> CREATE TABLE records (id INT auto_increment,domain_id INT DEFAULT NULL,name VARCHAR(255) DEFAULT NULL,type VARCHAR(6) DEFAULT NULL,content VARCHAR(255) DEFAULT NULL,ttl INT DEFAULT NULL,prio INT DEFAULT NULL,change_date INT DEFAULT NULL,primary key(id) );